the-events-calendar/the-events-calendar/readme.txt

 == [5.16.3] 2022-07-20 ==

 * Fix - Add a theme based CSS class to the HTML body tag when the `Default Page Template` setting is enabled under Events > Settings > Display.
 [TEC-4391]
-* Fix - Avoid som conflicts between the import notice and third-party plugins using jQuery datepicker in the admin.
+* Fix - Avoid some conflicts between the import notice and third-party plugins using jQuery datepicker in the admin.
 [TEC-4429]
 * Tweak - Add edit links to single venue and organizer pages to improve user experience.
 [ECP-1181]
 * Tweak - Add a CSS class i.e. `tribe-events-calendar-month__day--other-month` to past and future month dates in the month view to allow easy targeting similar to what we had in v1.
 [TEC-4034]
 * Tweak - Changed views: `v2/month/calendar-body/day`